 WHO we are

-Society of the Arts (SOTA) is a nonprofit cultural organization founded in 1964 with a mission to support the Allentown Art Museum's presentation of outstanding artistic programs.
-Throughout the year, the SOTA offers a number of public events, including docent tours, art activities for children and families, Luncheon with the Authors, the SOTA Showhouse, and more.
-Throughout our fifty-year history, SOTA has contributed generously to the Allentown Art Museum.
-Our gifts have included funds for the purchase of more than 350 prints for the Museum’s collections through the SOTA Print Fund, the creation of the SOTA Education Endowment, and financial support for “Free Sundays,” “Art Ways” and other Museum educational needs.
+Society of the Arts (SOTA) is a nonprofit cultural organization founded in 1964 with a mission to support the Allentown Art Museum’s presentation of outstanding artistic programs.
+SOTA volunteers help the Museum staff throughout the year; they lead docent tours, help children and families in Art Ways, assist in the Museum store and much more.
+Our organization holds fundraisers like Luncheon with the Authors and SOTA Showhouses to financially support the Museum.
+Throughout our sixty-year history, SOTA has contributed generously to the Allentown Art Museum.
+Our gifts have included funds to purchase more than 370 prints for the Museum’s collections through the SOTA Print Fund, the creation of the SOTA Education Endowment, financial support for Free Admission For All, “Art Ways” and other Museum educational needs.
 Society of the Arts is a 501(c)(3) nonprofit.

 SOTA is dedicated to advancing and promoting the mission of the Allentown Art Museum, in our community and beyond.